 Messrs.
-McNamara, Williams, O'Toole and Tucker received Company contributions in the Excess Benefit Plan for the plan year 2011 in the amounts set forth in the Nonqualified Deferred Compensation Table.
-Also as set forth in the Nonqualified Deferred Compensation Table, Mr. O'Toole has elected to defer a portion of his 2011 compensation to the Excess Benefit Plan and has also received Company contributions in such plan.
+McNamara, Williams, O'Toole and Tucker received Company contributions in the Excess Benefit Plan for the plan year 2012 in the amounts set forth in the Nonqualified Deferred Compensation Table.
+Also as set forth in the Nonqualified Deferred Compensation Table, Messrs.
+McNamara, Williams, and O'Toole have each elected to defer a portion of his 2012 compensation to the Excess Benefit Plan and have also received Company contributions in such plan.